top of page

 A collection for mad folks, disabled folks, and everyone just trying to make it through

-This world can be brutal to live in, especially for those of us who are grieving, in pain, navigating madness, or surviving systems not meant for our survival.
-These rituals aren’t meant to fix or cure.
-They’re small offerings of tenderness.
-They’re spells of staying, softening, and releasing.
-You don’t have to be spiritual or believe in magic to use them.
-These are practical acts of meaning-making, rooted in our bodies and our truths.
+This world can be brutal, especially for those of us who are grieving, in pain, navigating madness, or surviving systems not built for us.
+These practices are not meant to fix or cure.
+They are small acts of tenderness.
+They are ways to stay present, soften, and release what we carry.
+You do not need to be spiritual or believe in magic to use them.
+They are practical, body-centered ways to care for yourself and honor your experience.

 For when just existing is an act of courage